Melbourne enters new lockdown, barring Australian Open crowds

 The event had already been limited to 50% of usual capacity.

+Event organisers confirmed the tournament would proceed without crowds over the next five days with no fans allowed at the match sites.

+Spectators would, however, be able to attend games scheduled for Thursday while those who had bought tickets to restricted events would get a refund, the organisers said in a statement.
+“Australian Open sessions today and tonight will continue as planned with COVID safe protocols in place,” it said.

-Victoria endured one of the world’s strictest and longest lockdowns last year after an outbreak, which left more than 800 dead in the state, the vast majority of the national toll.
+Victoria endured one of the world’s strictest and longest lockdowns last year after an outbreak that killed more than 800 in the state, the vast majority of the national death toll.

 More broadly, Australia and neighbouring New Zealand have generally succeeded in containing the domestic spread of the coronavirus, thanks to hard border restrictions.